Virus192/SOC-AUTOMATION-ELK-STACK/README.md

 ## [Day 13: Elastic Agent Installation on Ubuntu for Server Monitoring](https://github.com/Virus192/Day-13-Elastic-Agent-Installation-on-Ubuntu-for-Server-Monitoring)

-🚀**Day 13: Elastic Agent Installation on Ubuntu for Server Monitoring** 🚀
+🚀**Day 13 of MYDFIR 30 Days SOC Challenge:: Elastic Agent Installation on Ubuntu for Server Monitoring** 🚀

 Today, we're diving into setting up an **Elastic Agent** on your Ubuntu server to help monitor performance and security. 🌐 This powerful tool allows you to centralize logs, monitor in real-time, gain security insights, and scale easily as your infrastructure grows. 💡